firebus/InactiveDirectory/README.md

 	* ldap.ldap_filter: an ldap filter that should return a list of users.
 	  It can be as simple as an OU or objectCategory, or can be a complicated filter designed to exclude invalid records
 	* ldap.ldap_skip_ou_list: A comma-separated (sorry) list of OUs that should be excluded from the records returned by the filter.
 Don't include "OU=".
-We'll search DNs returned for OUs with these names, and will ignore any that match
+We'll search DNs returned for OUs with these names, and will ignore any that match.

+## Notification

+* To stdout
+* Optionally to a hipchat room